greenboi105/Flask-Surf-Weather-Station-API/README.md

 # Surfer Weather Analysis and Flask API

-## Part 1: Analyze and Explore Climate Data
+## Analyze and Explore Climate Data - Jupyter Notebook Analysis

 In this portion Python and SQLAlchemy are used to perform a basic climate analysis of the climate database.
 We use pandas and matplotlib for plotting and retrieve the data from the sqlite database using the SQLAlchemy Object Relational Mapper.
+Connection to the sqlite database is done using the SQLAlchemy ORM.

 ### Precipitation Analysis